 The app even composes a shopping list for recipes; it's just a pity it doesn't include measurements for those of us who use that new-fangled metric system.

 This official WordPress app has a reputation for being a bit clunky, but it's fine for authoring the odd blog post on the go, along with making quick edits to existing content and managing comments.
 It also offers both text-based and visual approaches to crafting posts, so you're not stuck with HTML.

 It's also handy to have installed for when your broadband goes all flaky and you need to record the figures for a subsequent moan at your ISP.

 Find my iPhone

-Find my iPhone would perhaps be better named "Find my Apple stuff," because it's not just for figuring out where a missing iPhone is - it can also track iPads, iPods and Macs.
+Find my iPhone would perhaps be better named 'Find my Apple stuff', because it's not just for figuring out where a missing iPhone is - it can also track iPads, iPods and Macs.
 The app is simple, elegant and, generally speaking, provides an accurate location for devices.
 It also enables you to remote-lock or wipe a device.

 Initially, Flipboard looked like a gimmick, trying desperately to make online content resemble a magazine.
-But now it can integrate Flickr and other networks, beautifully laying out their articles, Flipboard's muscled into the "essential" category – and it's still free.
+But now it can integrate Flickr and other networks, beautifully laying out their articles, Flipboard's muscled into the 'essential' category – and it's still free.

 Find My Friends

 While perhaps less practical than on the iPhone, Find My Friends on the iPad nonetheless works well, enabling you to track any pals that are happy with you digitally stalking them.
 The iPad's large display improves the app's usability, simultaneously displaying your friend list and a map.